Risk Factors of Eating Disorders

 There are many other risk factors for the development of an eating disorder, so if you have questions or concerns related to this topic, please do not hesitate to reach out to a local specialized health care professional, including a registered dietitian who has expertise in the area of eating disorders.

-For more information on Eating Disorders, visit National Eating Disorder Risk Factors and LGBTQ Support.
+For more information on Eating Disorders, visit National Eating Disorder Risk Factors and 2SLGBTQ+ Support.

-Suspect that you or a loved one might have an eating disorder or have disordered eating behaviors?
-Our compassionate eating disorder dietitians are here to help.
+Do you or a loved one have an eating disorder or think you might?
+Take the first step here.
+Our compassionate eating disorder Dietitians can help

 We also work collaboratively with your physician and therapist to ensure we are helping you move forward with the right type of support needed to assist you.